 Nevertheless, sometimes malfunctions do occur, or there may be maintenance to the services.
 In that case, Portbase will get to work to resolve the issue as quickly as possible.
 At status.portbase.com you can see the status of the various Portbase services.
-On that page you can also subscribe to notifications, so that you are always kept up to date.
+On that page, you can also subscribe to notifications so that you are always kept up to date.
 It is reassuring to know that the Portbase (PCS) system has an uptime of 99.8%.

 Terminal Operating Systems (TOS)

 Most terminals use an EDI connection.
-After EDI messages are received from Portbase, they must be read out processed in the terminal system, and finally a response message needs to be returned to Portbase.
+After EDI messages are received from Portbase, they must be read out and processed in the terminal system, and finally, a response message needs to be returned to Portbase.
 Delays may occur in all these steps – especially when demands on processing capacity are at their highest, for example on Friday afternoons.
 At peak times like this, large volumes of EDI messages are sent and delays can occur.